Advertisement

 For serving

-• Vegan mayonnaise, homemade with aquafaba or Vegenaise, also works well.
+• Vegan mayonnaise, homemade with aquafaba, or use regular mayo.

 • Fresh lime juice, a lot, and lime wedges to finish.

-• Chilli powder, about a teaspoon of chili powder per serving.
-Use Tajin or another Mexican chili mix; I don’t think cayenne pepper is a good substitute for this popular street food in Mexico.
+• Chili powder, about a teaspoon per serving.
+Use Tajín or another Mexican chili mix; I don’t think cayenne pepper is a good substitute for this popular street food.

 • Fresh Mexican crema and a good tablespoon of cotija cheese.